PsychTechApS/flutter_menu/README.md

 # flutter_menu

-This is a responsive UI framework developed for web and desktop.
+This is a responsive UI framework developed for Web and Desktop.

 Try it out: http://www.flutter.psychtech.mitspace.dk/

-The package gives you a desktop like experience on web (responsive to touch or desktop displays).
+The package gives you a desktop like experience on web (responsive to touch and desktop displays).
 It gives you the following:

 ![Example](screenshots/example6.gif)